 Open Registers In Every Room

-Before you adjust your air duct damper, you need to open every register or vent in your home.
+Before you adjust your air conditioner damper, you need to open every register or vent in your home.
 Monitor the ambient air temperature to determine which rooms need an adjustment in the airflow.
-Once you adjust the airflow, you should not need to keep the registers closed or partially closed unless you want to cut the air off to a specific room.
+Once you adjust the airflow, you should not need to keep the registers closed or partially closed unless you want to cut the worm air off to a specific room.

 How To Adjust Air Duct Damper